ayushgupta674/Simon-Game-My-first-project/README.md

 # Simon-Game-My-first-project
-This is my first project consisting of HTML,CSS and JavaScript.
+This is our first project consisting of HTML,CSS and JavaScript.